oslabs-beta/kafkafix/README.md

 > 1. Click on Create a Paritition button.
 > 2. Then pass in a number of partitions to be added for the topic.

+## Contribute
+New contritbutions to the library are welcome, but we ask that you please follow these guidelines.

+> 1. Before opening a PR for major additions or changes, please test on your local development.
+This way, it will save overall time spent and allow for faster implementation by maintainers.
+> 2. Conside whether your changes are useful for all users.
+> 3. Avoid breaking changes unless there is an upcoming major release, which are infrequent.
+We encourage people to care a lot about backwards compatibility.

 ## Contributors